kroffo/kroffo.github.io/index.md

 frameborder="0" allowfullscreen></iframe>
 </div>

+Hello and welcome to my website!
+My name is Kenny Roffo, and I am a software engineer.
+I started off my career with NASA at Caltech's Jet Propulsion Laboratory, where I worked on a Mars Lander, InSight before moving on to other very cool projects.
-Hello!
-My name is Kenny Roffo, and I am a Software Engineer at NASA Jet Propulsion Laboratory.
-My main project at work is focused on the development of a discrete event simulation system for modeling spacecraft activities before they are uplinked for execution.
-Before coming to JPL, I earned a Bachelors of Science at SUNY Oswego completing three majors: Physics, Mathematics and Computer Science.
+In early 2022 I left JPL to experience other opportunities, and diversify my range of professional experiences.
+Before my full time career began, I earned a Bachelors of Science at SUNY Oswego completing three majors:
+Physics, Mathematics and Computer Science.
 Some of the notable things I did during my college career
 include:

 - Astrophysics research of RR Lyrae variable stars at Delhi University in India